How to Overcome Self-Defeating Behaviors to Transform Life

 What are self-defeating behaviors?

 Self-defeating behaviors are actions or patterns that inhibit an individual’s ability to achieve goals or maintain well-being.
-These behaviors are often counterproductive, including procrastination, self-sabotage, and negative self-talk.
+Such behaviors can be counterproductive and may include procrastination, self-sabotage, and negative self-talk.

 Why do people engage in self-defeating behaviors?